garosap/Prediction_of_ML_operators_Spark/README.md

 # Prediction of ML Operator Performance

-This repository contains the code and documentation for the semester project in the course of design and analysis of information systems for the 9th semester in NTUA.
-The goal of this project is to develop a machine learning model that can accurately predict the performance of different operators in big data analytics runtimes.
+The objective of this project was to develop a machine learning model capable of forecasting the efficiency of different Apache Spark MLlib operators when executed on a cluster of multiple nodes.

+We gathered a large dataset of time and memory metrics from various executions of operators and utilized it to train machine learning models capable of predicting these metrics without actually executing the operators.

 [Project Paper](/Paper_Prediction_of_ML_Operator_Performance.pdf)